-- “Girls are not allowed to ride” – Die Verbindung von Raum und Mobilität mit Genderkonzepten in Kathy Ackers Don Quixote which was a Dream, in: Canpalat, Esra/ Graß, Rebecca/ Herhausen, Sarah (Hg.): Literatur und Sexualität.
+- “Girls are not allowed to ride” – Die Verbindung von Raum und Mobilität mit Genderkonzepten in Kathy Ackers Don Quixote which was a Dream, in: Canpalat, Esra/ Graß, Rebecca/ Herhausen, Sarah et al. (ed.): Literatur und Sexualität.
 Beiträge zum Studierendenkongress Komparatistik 2014.
 Ch.
-A. Bachmann Verlag, 2015, p.
-93–104.
+A. Bachmann Verlag 2015, pp. 93–104.

 - „Türkisch oder Deutsch, Deutsch oder Türkisch?
-Identitätsdiskurse in interkultureller Literatur“, given on the 11th June within the framework of the seminar „Aspekte der Sprachvermittlung“ at Institut für Germanistik und Kommunikation.
+Identitätsdiskurse in interkultureller Literatur“, given on June 11, 2018 within the framework of the seminar „Aspekte der Sprachvermittlung“ at Institut für Germanistik und Kommunikation.
 TU Chemnitz

 - „‚Madame My-Exiled-Soul‘: Minderheiten und ihre Zugänge in zeitgenössischer türkischer Literatur.
-Orhan Pamuk und Elif Şafak im Vergleich“, given on the 6th October 2017 at Jahrestagung der GfM 2017.
-Zugänge.
-FAU Erlangen-Nürnberg
+Orhan Pamuk und Elif Şafak im Vergleich“, given on October 6, 2017 at Jahrestagung der GfM 2017.
+Zugänge, October 4–7, 2017, FAU Erlangen-Nürnberg

-- „‚I can scrawl and I can crawl‘ – Die Zeichnungen und Kritzeleien in Kathy Ackers Blood and Guts in High School als Dekonstruktion patriarchalischer Sprach- und Sexualtheorien”, given on the 8th June 2017 at the 17th DGAVL Conference.
-Ruhr-University Bochum
+- „‚I can scrawl and I can crawl‘ – Die Zeichnungen und Kritzeleien in Kathy Ackers Blood and Guts in High School als Dekonstruktion patriarchalischer Sprach- und Sexualtheorien”, given on June 8, 2017 at the 17th DGAVL Conference.
+Schrift und Graphisches im Vergleich, June 6–9, 2017, Ruhr-University Bochum

-- „Orange Peels: Transkulturalität und Foodways in Mario Levis İstanbul Bir Masaldı (Istanbul war ein Märchen) und Elif Şafaks The Bastard of Istanbul“, 9.-11.
-June 2017, 8th Student Congress in Comparative Literature (SKK).
-Literatur und Ritual.
-FU Berlin.
+- „Orange Peels: Transkulturalität und Foodways in Mario Levis İstanbul Bir Masaldı (Istanbul war ein Märchen) und Elif Şafaks The Bastard of Istanbul“, given on June 10, 2017 on the 8th Student Congress in Comparative Literature (SKK).
+Literatur und Ritual, June 9–11, 2017, FU Berlin

-- “Hurt Flowers – The Presentation of Female Bodies in Turkish Soap Operas”, given on the 1st July 2017 on the NECS conference 2017.
-Sensibility and the Senses.
-Université Sorbonne Nouvelle – Paris 3
+- “Hurt Flowers – The Presentation of Female Bodies in Turkish Soap Operas”, given on July 1, 2017 on the NECS conference 2017.
+Sensibility and the Senses, June 29–July 1, 2017, Université Sorbonne Nouvelle – Paris 3

 - „Multilingualität und -kulturalität als identitätsstiftendes Moment in Orhan Pamuks İstanbul.
-Hatıralar ve Şehir und Elif Şafaks The Bastard of Istanbul“, given on the 27th of July 2016 on the 21st World Congress of the International Comparative Literature Association (ICLA).
-University of Vienna.
+Hatıralar ve Şehir und Elif Şafaks The Bastard of Istanbul“, given on July 27, 2016 on the 21st World Congress of the International Comparative Literature Association (ICLA).
+The many languages of Comparative Literature, July 21–27, 2016, University of Vienna.

-- „Girls are not allowed to ride“ – Die Verbindung von Raum und Mobilität mit Genderkonzepten in Kathy Ackers Don Quixote which was a Dream“, given on the 28th of June 2014 at the 5th Student Congress in Comparative Literature (SKK).
-Literatur und Sexualität.
-Ruhr-University, Bochum.
+- „Girls are not allowed to ride“ – Die Verbindung von Raum und Mobilität mit Genderkonzepten in Kathy Ackers Don Quixote which was a Dream“, given on June 28, 2014 at the 5th Student Congress in Comparative Literature (SKK).
+Literatur und Sexualität, June 27–29, 2014, Ruhr-University, Bochum.